d-ries/linux-essentials/05_filecontents/99_assignments.md

 Show the last line of the file passwd located in the folder etc of the root folder

 ## Task 4
 Show the first 4 characters (=bytes) of the file /etc/passwd.
+Search the manpage of head to find out how to do it.
 What do you see?

 ## Task 5
 Use cat to put the following text in a new file "mytextfile" in your home folder: